jcanedo279/PenroseAutomata/README.md

 numColors is the number of boundaries in the tiling, numStates is the number of total states.
 Notice that numStates >= numColors gol is a boolean, setting it to True sets and updates tile values in binary as the game of life does, this can be specified in Multigrid.updateTileValsGOL()

-Running these algorithms will generally involve creating MultigridTree objects with different parameters.
+Running these algorithms will generally involve creating MultigridList objects with different parameters.
 Feel free to tweak the files to your whims, currently the constructor will generate a gif saved to one of the local sub-directories.
-Creating a QuadTree object specifically involves creating a 4 dimensional MultigridTree object and transferring its data back and forth between the grid and quadTree objects.
+Creating a QuadTree object specifically involves creating a 4 dimensional MultigridList object and transferring its data back and forth between the grid and quadTree objects.

 # Brief History
 This repository exists in lieu of the PenroseTiler repository.
 The PenroseTiler repository itself comprises the scripts necessary to run a genetic algorithm used to find the set of valid functions that project from a mother lattice to an arbitrary tiling described be a series of objects.
 The tilings are evaluated using brute force to calculate the number of white (or untiled) pixels to evaluate the fitness of several functions in tiling a plane given a lattice.